CS5010Spring2024Feinberg/milestone-4-rajclifford-s-team/README.md

 5. Removed concreate command classes, and scanner input classes (UserInput and ClinicalStaffInput) from Milestone 3.
 6. Streamline Codes to remove any artifacts from the promt based interaction , like message and list displayes and use JTable and GUI dialog boxed to display all neccessary Information.
 7. Used mock model to test the implementation.
+8. Implimented method to clear out the current Clinic data and reload a new clinic file.